aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ### Falling
 A typical humanoid has a terminal velocity of about 100mph, or 1000ft per round.
 In the first round of falling a falling humanoid falls about 360ft.
 In most cases they land on the same round.
 In those cases they have only a "reaction" between them and the swift embrace of the Earth Mother.
 If the distance exceeds 360ft, they may take other actions, although for the sake of casting spells this counts as vigorous motion.
 One who falls from the back of a dragon, may have several minutes to contemplate their fate and do something about it.
 - Entities between "large" and "small" inclusive take 1d8 damage per 10ft fallen.
-The first 1d8 of damage can be negated with a [SAVE].
+The first 1d8 of damage can be negated with an "[acrobatics](05-skills.md#acrobatics)" roll.
+The threshold=12 if the fall is planned and 16 if the fall is not planned.
 This caps at 360ft (36d8), at which point they generally reach terminal velocity.
 - "Huge" and larger entities are beloved by gravity and take 1d12 damage for every 10ft they fall.
 They have a higher terminal velocity and also unfavourable physical properties.
 Sudden drops are not kind to them.
 The damage also caps at 360ft at (36d12).
 - "Tiny" and smaller entities take 1d4 damage for every 10ft fallen, as they typically have a lower terminal velocity.
 - Damage upon "landing" is Physical[Natural] damage.
 Entities resistant or immune to Physical[Natural] damage need not fear the ground.